 Your agreement needs to spell out money movement between you and the manager.
 Define any initial funding requirements to establish the management relationship and maintenance reserves.
 Specify when and how you’ll make additional contributions if needed.

 Include procedures for regular owner draws or distributions.
-Owner distributions are commonly monthly, but cadence (e.g., monthly or quarterly) is set in the management agreement/platform settings.
+Owner distributions are commonly monthly, but cadence (for example, monthly or quarterly) is set in the management agreement or platform settings.
 Specify the distribution method and what happens if there’s a shortfall where expenses exceed income.
 Having covered the financial aspects, you need to protect both parties with appropriate risk management and compliance provisions.

 Risk and compliance clauses protect both parties from liability and keep operations legally compliant.
 While often overlooked during contract negotiations, these provisions can prevent costly problems when issues arise with tenants, properties, or regulatory agencies.